 In summary, compost was sampled at spawning, at casing and at the end of cultivation and analysed for dry matter and ash content.
-At spawning, 3 compost samples of 600 -700 gram of fresh compost were analysed for dry matter content, at casing, 8 compost samples of 150 - 284 gram of compost were analysed for dry matter content for each tray and at the end of cultivation, 8 compost samples of 260 - 464 gram of compost were analysed for dry matter content for each tray.
+At spawning, 3 compost samples of 600 -700 gram of fresh compost were analysed for dry matter content, at casing, 8 compost samples of 150 - 284 gram of compost were analysed for dry matter content for each tray and at the end of cultivation, 8 compost samples of 260 - 464 gram of compost were analysed for dry matter content for each tray and at the end tray.